pirate/sites-using-cloudflare/README.md

  - http://www.doesitusecloudflare.com/

 I'd rather be safe than sorry so I've included any domain here that remotely touches Cloudflare.
-If I've made a mistake and you believe your site is not affected, submit a PR and I will merge it ASAP, I don't want to hurt anyone's reputation unecessarily.
+If I've made a mistake and you believe your site is not affected, submit a PR and I will merge it ASAP, I don't want to hurt anyone's reputation unnecessarily.

 You can also ping me on twitter [@theSquashSH](https://twitter.com/thesquashsh) and I'll respond as soon as I can.